 Solutions of the New Bluetooth Direction Finding Feature

-Besides positioning and key proximity applications, the Bluetooth direction finding feature also has other solutions.
+Besides positioning and key proximity applications, the Bluetooth direction-finding feature also has other solutions.
 They include;

 Item Finding Solutions

-In the user’s experience, item finding solutions experience a considerable bump.
+In the user’s experience, item-finding solutions experience a considerable bump.
 When smartphone sellers incorporate a Bluetooth AoA direction finding feature into their phones, item finding solutions can control the directional data.
 This implies that not only will they be able to determine the closeness of a misplaced item, but they will also know its exact location.
-Thus, the Bluetooth direction finding feature eliminates the assumption requisite when searching lost items.
+Thus, the Bluetooth direction finding feature eliminates the assumption requisite when searching for lost items.